formkit/docs-content/essentials/validation.md

 # Validation

 FormKit makes front end validation simple by letting you declare your validation rules directly on your inputs.
-It’s easy to write custom rules too, but with 20+ production-ready rules to choose from it's rare you'll need to.
+It’s easy to write custom rules too, but with 20+ production-ready rules to choose from, it's rare you'll need to.

 ## Declaring rules

-Declaring what validation rules apply to a given input is as simple as providing a `validation` prop.
+Declaring which validation rules apply to a given input is as simple as providing a `validation` prop.
 Rules can be declared using one of three syntaxes:

 - String syntax
 - Array syntax